CybercentreCanada/assemblyline-service-cuckoo/README.md

     --vnc --network network=default --video cirrus

-At this point, Windows should be setup and ready for Cuckoo.
+At this point, Windows should be setup and ready for Cuckoo (login without password, cuckoo agent running).
 You may now customize it with additional applications (Office, Adobe, .net libraries, etc).
-You will likely need to configure a new virtual network connection based on the static IP configuration you used in vmcloak if you want to connect to the internet from within your VM.
-Using `virt-manager`, go to Edit->Connection Details->Virtual Networks.
+If you want to connect to the internet from within your VM, you will likely need to configure a new virtual network connection based on the static IP configuration you used in vmcloak.
+Using `virt-manager`, go to Edit->Connection Details->Virtual Networks and add a new virtual network with a subnet matching your static IP configuration, then modify the NIC for your VM to use the new virtual network.

 * Notes about specific apps
     * **Adobe Reader** - Security features of recent version of Adobe Reader cause some